faylang/fay/README.md

 ## Contributing

+When recompiling fay you need to recompile fay-base as well.
+It might best to do

+    fay$ git clone git://github.com/faylang/fay-base.git
+    fay$ cabal install . fay-base/

 If you intend on submitting a pull request, whichever branch you choose to submit a pull request on, please ensure that it is properly rebased against master.
 This will ensure that the merge is clean and that you have checked that your contribution still works against the recent master.
 A typical workflow might be:

-Have a remote setup that we can pull proper changes from:
+Set up a remote that you can use to track the main repository:

     $ git remote add fay git://github.com/faylang/fay.git